 Figure 4.
-Calculation of directional derivatives for one species from a time series. (a) Time series of temperature change. (b) Time series of salinity change. (c) Direction of the environmental change over time displayed on the species' response surface. (d) Directional derivative values over time.
+Calculation of directional derivatives for one species for a time series of environmental change. (a) Time series of temperature change. (b) Time series of salinity change. (c) Direction of the environmental change over time displayed on the species' response surface. (d) Directional derivative values over time.

-In a community context, one can then calculate the directional derivative over time in the direction of the environmental change for each individual species.
+In a community context, one can calculate the directional derivative over time in the direction of the environmental change for each individual species.
 Next, by applying the approach of Ross et al. (2023), one can measure the variation in the directional derivatives of the species composing a community as dissimilarity and divergence, the two metrics proposed to quantify response diversity (Fig. 5).